 The transferring attorney is the attorney that attends to the registration of the property at the Deeds Office into the name of the purchaser.
 This attorney is in charge of the transaction and is responsible for communicating with the bond attorney, bond cancellation attorney, banks, SARS, relevant local authority and bond corporate/homeowner’s association.

 The bond attorney is instructed by the bank to attend to the registration of the purchaser’s bond at the Deeds Office.

 The bond cancellation attorney is also appointed by the bank and is responsible for the registration of the cancellation of the sellers existing bond facility at the Deeds Office.

 Transfer and bond registration fees are set by the Legal Practice Council.
 Transfer fees are calculated according to the purchase price of the property and bond fees according to the amount of the bond granted.
 You can calculate your fees below:

 In addition to the attorney’s fee, disbursements (deed office fee, rates clearance agent fee, courier fee, document generation charge), postage & petties and transfer duty / VAT (SARS) are also included in the account.

 The purchaser is responsible for transfer and bond registration fees.

-The purchaser’s bank may make the bond grant subject to approved house plans from council, if the seller does not have these, then he/she will also be responsible for the cost of obtaining these.
+Please note: The purchaser’s bank may make the bond grant subject to approved house plans from the council, and if the seller does not have these, then he/she will also be responsible for the cost of obtaining these.